CatherineTrevor/lead-generator-calculator/README.md

 **Site administrator**

     a.
-As a site administrator I want to quicky and easily log into the admin area
+As a site administrator I want to quickly and easily log into the admin area
     b.
 As a site administrator I want to create a new industry / communications platform category
     c.
 As a site administrator I want to read information about existing categories
     d.
 As a site administrator I want to easily update existing category information